 Chelle's expert tip: Free and far off the beaten flip-flop path in Marco Island, it's a good place to stop en route between the beaches and Goodland.

-Beautifully appointed, the 90-foot Marco Island Princess sails daily for sightseeing, lunch, dinner and sunset cruises into the Gulf of Mexico.
-Narrated sightseeing and luncheon cruises point out the area's natural and historical assets.
+Beautifully appointed, the 90-foot Marco Island Princess sails daily for sightseeing, lunch and dinner and sunset cruises into the Gulf of Mexico.
+Narrated sightseeing cruises without meals are most affordable, and guides point out the area's natural and historical assets.
 Dolphins, birds, sea turtles and manatees often entertain.
 Meals are prepared fresh on board and are served buffet style.
-Dining cruises include a Nature & History Lunch Cruise, Captain's Sunset Dinner Cruise (with the choice of one entree) and Admiral's Sunset Dinner Cruise (with the choice of two entrees including prime rib).
+Dining cruises include a Nature & History Lunch Cruise and Admiral's Sunset Dinner Cruise (with the choice of two entrees including prime rib).
 The ship holds two full cash bars.
 Enjoy open air or climate-controlled sailing.

 Recommended for Things to Do on Marco Island because: This long-running cruise is the most elegant excursion on Marco waters.

 Chelle's expert tip: The lunch cruise is the most affordable dining cruise, served with a side of nature and history narration.